 Don’t just forget not to pair Guacamole with red wines!
 That’s a big no-no. Always serve it with white, especially grassy or crisp acidic white ones like Sauvignon Blanc, Riesling, or Grüner Veltliner to match the light flavor of avocados.
 Again, don’t ever attempt to go red.

 White wines + Pigs in a Blanket

 Pigskins or pigs in a blanket is another classic finger food you shouldn’t miss in the NFL finals!
-Having friends or family members who are in a diet?
+Have friends or family members who are on a diet?
 No problem!
 Replace sausage with green beans!
-While the beans can be the only greens in it, doing so can still balance out of those mouthwatering, yet unhealthy game day snacks.
+While the beans can be the only greens in it, doing so can still balance out of those mouthwatering, yet unhealthy game-day snacks.

 Dippings should be considered when thinking of what to pair with pigs in a blanket.
 For instance, if you opt for mustards, then a dry Rosé wine will be a great match.
 But usually, the dish is best with white vinos.
 The apple and apricot flavors of Pinot Gris will surely taste well with the sausage and brioche.
 Riesling offers a cleansing effect that makes the dish richer.

 Football Sunday has been dubbed as a premier beer-drinking event.
 But why settle for brews if you want wines?
 Fret not!
 From spicy hot chicken wings to fatty pepperoni to creamy Guacamole, wines will surely pair pleasantly with any classic game-day snack.
 So turn your game day party into a wine tasting party at home!

 Related Reading Party Wine Picks